- LOOKING TO ADOPT

 Private or Independent Adoption

 An adoption which is arranged without the involvement of an agency.
 Often an intermediary, such as an adoption attorney, is involved.

 She will process your adoption paperwork and prepare your adoption file for your home study.
 Files are distributed to caseworkers according to your location.

 A mechanism that allows birth fathers to identify themselves for the purpose of establishing their legal right to notifications should an adoptive plan be under consideration for their child

 The giving-up of custodial and legal rights to a child by a birth parent.
 This is a legally binding, permanent procedure involving the signing of legal documents and court action.

 Respite care is short term care that helps a family take a break from the daily routine and stress.
 It can be provided in the client's home or in a variety of out of home settings.
 Respite care is an essential part of the overall support that families may need to keep their child with a disability or chronic illness at home.

-Senior Vice President of Adoption
+Executive Vice President of Adoption

 Termination of Parental Rights